ssolanki123/Blockchain/README.md

 # Blockchain Web Application

 Created a single web page application to allow users to create a wallet that creates, loads and holds private and public keys.
 This helps to manage transaction signing and verification.
 As new blocks are mined, users are rewarded with money and new blocks get added to a blockchain data structure.
+Users are allowed to engage in transactions to send money to recipients, Transactions are broadcasted from sender to receiver upon completing successfully.

  ## Getting Started
  These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.